mr-poston-cs/apcsp-b/curriculum/summer-assignment.md

   - *Guided Notes document(s) coming soon*

 ## Part 1
-- Read Chapter 1 in *Invitation to Computer Science 8th ed.*
+- Read selected pages from Chapter 1 in *Invitation to Computer Science 8th ed.*
-  - Either come by and pick up your book, or use the [PDF of Chapter 1](/ap/assets/pdfs/summer/inv-to-cs-ch1.pdf)
+  - *PDF of selection coming soon*
   - Complete the guided notes for the reading

 ## Part 2